 A psychonaut may have the intention for a journey to interrupt negative behavior patterns and self-limiting beliefs.
 Integration would then focus on supporting those new patterns and beliefs into their lives.

 I utilize my training and experience in body-centered trauma resolution therapy, Internal Family Systems therapy and other methods learned in psychedelic assisted therapy training to support this integration process.
+I consider my role in integration as that of a coach.
+It is a practice of awakening and empowering a person's inner resourcefulness in service of them creating the positive transformation they desire.

 "Your wholeness is entirely individual to you and is best considered an evolutionary process."
 Stanislov Grof